JadaDev/Jada-Discord-Bot-FREE/TERMS_OF_SERVICE.md

 ## 9. Contact

-For questions about these ToS, contact [your contact info or issue tracker].
+For questions about these ToS, contact [JadaDev].